Daivik2605/Presentation-Understanding-Engine/README.md

 ## Testing & Quality

+- Current status: Basic tests for core backend endpoints (and/or tests still to be expanded).
-- Unit and integration tests target FastAPI endpoints and pipelines.
+- Planned: Expand unit and integration coverage, add frontend tests, and enforce linting in CI.
-- Frontend testing focuses on critical flows (upload, progress, results).
-- Linting/formatting (planned or recommended):
+- Linting/formatting (planned or recommended): Python with Ruff + Black; frontend with ESLint + Prettier.
-  - Python: Ruff + Black
-  - Frontend: ESLint + Prettier

 ### CI (planned or recommended)